Photo Credit: Davis Property Group

 A Piggly Wiggly is seeking to open in the development slated for the former St. Joseph Catholic Church property at the corner of Prince Avenue and Pulaski Street, according to Athens Downtown Development Authority co-director Linda Ford.

-The Piggly Wiggly will be a "small, urban" store, similar to grocery stores in Atlanta, with a "retro design" and will fulfill downtown and nearby residents' long-standing desire for a grocery store, Ford said at the ADDA meeting this afternoon.
+The Piggly Wiggly will be a “small, urban” store, similar to grocery stores in Atlanta, with a “retro design” and will fulfill downtown and nearby residents’ long-standing desire for a grocery store in the city center, Ford said at the ADDA meeting this afternoon.